Reinforcement Learning for Joint Optimization of Multiple Rewards: Evaluations

 \item {\bf Proposed Model Free Algorithm}: Since $\log(\cdot)$ is differentiable, the gradient in Equation \eqref{eq:policy_gradient} is evaluated using Equation \eqref{eq:alpha_fair_grad} at $\alpha=1$.
 The neural network consists of a single hidden layer with $200$ neurons, each having ReLU activation function.
 The output layer uses softmax activation.
-We use Adam optimizer with $\beta_1 = 0.9$, and $\beta_2 = 0.999$ to train the network.
 The value of other hyperparameters are $\gamma=0.99$, $\eta = 1\times10^{-3}$, and batch size $N=100$.
-We note that the algorithm source codes for the proposed algorithms have been provided at \cite{code_nlmarl}. \end{itemize}
+The algorithm source codes for the proposed algorithms have been provided at \citep{code_nlmarl}. \end{itemize}

-{\bf Proportional Fairness Simulation Results:} We trained the SARSA algorithm and the model based Algorithm \ref{alg:model_based_algo} for $5000$ time steps for each value of $K$.
-To train model free Algorithm \ref{alg:model_free_PG}, we used $2\times10^4$ epochs, and each epoch consists of $1000$ time steps.
-Note that the Blind Gradient Estimation algorithm doesn't need training as it selects the agent based on observed rewards.
+{\bf Proportional Fairness Simulation Results:} We trained the SARSA algorithm and the model based Algorithm \ref{alg:model_based_algo} for $5000$ time steps for each value of $K$. {To train model free Algorithm \ref{alg:model_free_PG} and the Vanilla Policy Gradient algorithm, we used $1000$ batches where each batch contains $36$ trajectories of length $1000$ time steps.} Note that the Blind Gradient Estimation algorithm doesn't need training as it selects the agent based on observed rewards.
+For all the algorithms we performed a grid search to find the hyperparameters.

 We show the performance of policies implemented by each of the algorithm.
 Each policy is run $50$ times and median and inter-quartile range is shown in Figure \ref{fig:final_fig} for each policy.
 The policy performance for $K=2$, $K=4$, and $K=6$ is shown in Figure \ref{fig:fig_k_2}, Figure \ref{fig:fig_k_4}, and Figure \ref{fig:fig_k_6}, respectively.